NOAA-OWP/inundation-mapping/README.md

 <br/><br/>

 # Running the Code
-The following information describes setting up Docker, acquiring input data, running the HAND production software, and running the evaluation software.
+This section details how to set up Docker, acquire input data, run the HAND production software, and run the evaluation software.

 ## Dependencies